Island Guide

 On the roadside in Pearl Beach, you’ll also see several of new shophouses in the area surrounding the Post Office.
 The Post Office not only does a roaring trade in stamps, but you can also rent a PO Box cheaply if you are staying on the island long term.

 If you’re looking for a location for a business & home the shophouses in this area are a good bet, providing you don’t require any walk in customers.
-The office of Whitesands Publications, who produce the best maps and printed, quarterly guides to the island guide is located adjacent to the Post Office.
-However, according to a website update in early 2023, it looks like they may have printed their last map, which is unfortunate.
+The office of Whitesands Publications, who produce the best maps of the island guide is located adjacent to the Post Office.
+It’s worth picking up a copy of their map at the Post Office.

 Opposite is the boutique Keereeta Resort, which was the first boutique resort on Koh Chang and has a couple of dozen very nicely appointed rooms in various designs, but not much English spoken.
 A pity, as the design and layout is nice.
 They also do weekly and monthly rentals.